 Have other people's comments ever made you want to stop creating art?
-Have you ever wished you were more like those magical individuals who seem to exude self-confidence 24/7 and never let anyone rain on their parade?
+Do you admire artists who share their drawings or paintings all-the-time and aren't affected by other people's opinions?
 Ever wondered how much more productive and successful you'd be if you didn't allow other people's opinions to interfere with what you want to achieve in life?

 What is Art Criticism and Why is it Important in an Artist's Life?

 The term art criticism refers to the analysis, evaluation and discussion of an artwork.
 It requires the participant to reflect about a particular work of art and make a personal, substantiated interpretation of the piece.

 The term was first used in 1719 by English painter Jonathan Richardson in his publication An Essay on the Whole Art of Criticism.

 In his book, Richardson attempted to create a system to rank works of art based on drawing, composition, invention and use of color.
 Aside from analyzing the piece itself, professional art critics also question whether an artwork has importance within its historical context and how it relates to works before it.